RMPasta/Shofeur/README.md

 ### Next JS | TypeScript | Tailwind CSS

-To run locally, run npm install in the terminal and then run npm run dev
+To run project locally, run `npm install` in the root folder and then run `npm run dev`